Project Lead of Spring Batch (opens in new tab) (Spring Framework (opens in new tab))

 “This is amazing!
 Thank you very much for your contribution 👍” (opens in new tab)

-Code contributions merged to the default branch of public repositories I do not own.Star and follower counts as of December 9, 2025.Note: Technologies listed reflect each repository's tech stack, not necessarily the language used in my specific commits.
+Code contributions merged to the default branch of public repositories I do not own.Metrics last updated: March 24, 2026Note: Technologies listed reflect each repository's tech stack, not necessarily the language used in my specific commits.

 From open source maintainers, project leads, and contributors.